TransparentHealth/getdc/README.md

 System Behavior
 ---------------

-An address is supplied as input to the command line utility or webservice.
+An address or domain is supplied as input to the command line utility or webservice.
 The output is a JSON document containing results.
-A top level Boolean variable `is_found` contains the flag indicating if the certificate was found or not.
+A top level Boolean variable `is_found` contains the flag indicating if a certificate was found or not.

-If an email address is presented the tool will first attempt to look up and return a domain bound certificate.
-If that fails, the tool will attempt to look up an email-bound certificate.
+If an email address is presented the tool will first attempt to look up and return a email bound certificate.
+If that fails, the tool will attempt to look up an domain-bound certificate.
 The response will indicate whether a domain-bound or email-bound certificate was retrieved.
 For this feature to work, use the "@" symbol in the endpoint and not the DNS representation.
 (e.g. "john@direct.example.com" instead of "john.direct.example.com".